jcrist/msgspec/docs/source/usage.rst

 In some cases, ``msgspec`` will only be processing part of a message, so full serialization to or from text or bytes isn't desirable.
-For these situations, ``msgspec`` supports conversion to and from builtin types which are otherwised handled (or created) by another library.
+For these situations, ``msgspec`` supports conversion to and from builtin types which are otherwise handled (or created) by another library.

 "Decoding" is handled by :func:`~msgspec.convert`, while "encoding" is handled by :func:`~msgspec.to_builtins` (note that the input/output in this example is a